Price Transparency for Clients

 When a person does not have the mental capacity to understand and grant a Power of Attorney, the alternative is for a suitable and appropriate individual(s) to make an application to the Sheriff Court for themselves to be appointed as welfare and/or financial guardian to that person.

 This process is complex and requires the gathering of detailed information, not only in relation to the incapable person, but also in relation to the individual(s) who are applying.
 The process involves obtaining reports from a Mental Health Officer and two separate medical reports of incapacity, one of which must come from a suitably qualified psychiatric consultant.
 These reports must satisfy the court that the orders are necessary and of benefit to the incapable person and that the individual applying is suitable to undertake the role of guardian.
 The process also involves sending copies of the application and reports to all next of kin of the incapable person and anyone with a close or caring relationship to them, the Mental Welfare Commission for Scotland, the Public Guardian and the Chief Social Work Officer.
-It also involves a personal appearance at court by the solicitor to conduct at least one formal hearing in front of the Sheriff.
+It also involves either a personal appearance at court by the solicitor to conduct at least one formal hearing or the lodging of detailed written submissions ahead of the hearing date.

 The legal fees of obtaining a welfare and/or financial guardianship order vary considerably and are dependent on what orders are necessary and the extent of the incapable person’s capital and income.
 The exact cost of applying for a guardianship order cannot easily be specified in advance as it is dependent on so many different factors unique to each case.

-Typical legal fees associated with a welfare and financial guardianship application can easily range between £4,000 and £6,000.
-In addition, there are outlays which include Sheriff Court fees of £135, fees for the two medical reports which could be in the region of £600, if Sheriff Officers are necessary to serve court documents then their cost would be in the region of £120 per service.
+Typical legal fees associated with a welfare and financial guardianship application can easily range between 6,000 and £8,000 plus VAT.
+In addition, there are outlays which include Sheriff Court fees of £141, and a fee payable to the Auditor of Court which can be in the region of £400-£500.
+There are fees for the two medical reports which could be in the region of £600, if Sheriff Officers are necessary to serve court documents then their cost would be in the region of £120 per service.
 If the Sheriff decides that a Safeguarder is necessary (this is usually another solicitor who is appointed to obtain the views, and, if necessary, to act on behalf of the incapable person) then their fees could be in the region of £3,000.
-Registration fees payable to the Public Guardian are £93 and fees due to the Registers of Scotland in relation to any heritable property are £80.
+Registration fees payable to the Public Guardian are £97 and fees due to the Registers of Scotland in relation to any heritable property are £80.
 There is also the requirement to obtain a Bond of Caution (which is an insurance policy to protect the incapable person’s estate) and the cost of this is currently 0.11% of the value of the incapable person’s estate and this is payable annually by the appointed financial guardian.

 An assessment of all of the circumstances will be considered at the outset and a Terms of Business letter will be issued which will clearly outline the basis on which we will charge.